DarrenJackson/TP24TechTest/README.md

 ## TP24 Tech Test
 Probably spent about 4 hours doing this.
+The receivables API came together quickly but when it came to the data summary for the invoices I had a few discussions with myself.
 Made up some rules about extracting some summaries about the data without fully understanding the domain.

 Shows basic CRUD type API for managing the receivables, and a data summary API for returning invoices for a debtor.
 Invoices returned can be specified as open, close or neither (returning all invoices for that debtor).